A Unique Level Of Knowledge When Defending DWI Charges

 Records Sealing for Certain Misdemeanors and Felonies

 If you have had to deal with a criminal case in the past and would like to get your criminal records sealed, contact an attorney at RKWC immediately.
 Recently, New York State has passed laws including, CPL 160.58 and CPL 160.59, which allow for the sealing of certain criminal convictions under certain circumstances.
 No matter where your case was prosecuted, Manhattan, Brooklyn, Queens, Nassau or Suffolk, you can have your criminal records sealed.
-Partner Joseph L. Indusi, has been successful in having the records of many professionals sealed and has been published on this area of the law.
 For more information, please read the article CPA Journal Record Sealing.
 Even if you are not eligible for sealing, you may benefit from other laws, such as a Certificate from Relief from Civil Disabilities or a Certificate of Good Conduct, which remove many of the barriers of a criminal conviction.
 These barriers including the ability to seek and obtain many professional licenses, purchase and own firearms, and avoid discrimination in the employment process.
 Call today for a free consultation.

 Our attorneys have experience defending clients in numerous situations, including: